Deacon Blue: 2018–2025: City of Love and Riding on the Tide of Love

 During the COVID-19 pandemic, the band recorded and released their tenth studio album entitled Riding on the Tide of Love which was released in February 2021.
-The album failed to reach the same level of commercial success in the United Kingdom that the band experienced with their previous album, City of Love, with the album debuting at number 23 on the charts, spending only one week before dropping out of the UK Top 100 album charts.
+The album failed to reach the same level of commercial success in the United Kingdom that the band experienced with their previous album, City of Love, with the album debuting at number 23 on the UK Albums Chart.
 In their native Scotland, the album performed better, debuting at number two and spending additional weeks within the Scottish Top 40 albums charts.